Yasuo Mizui: Diagonal Yin Yang

-Near Lacoste, where Yasuo Mizui lived, lies the Fontaine-de-Vaucluse, a mysterious fountain tied to a 14th-century love story.
-Mizui once reflected: “Why not?
-Nachi Falls gush somewhere in France as the rain constantly hollows out the rocks of the fountain.”
-Later, during a visit to Nachi Falls in Japan, he was deeply moved, saying, “My heart and body trembled before the cascade.
-I was convinced: Nachi Falls had truly pierced the earth, and its spirit rebounded into the Fontaine-de-Vaucluse.”

-At the age of 70, Mizui realized that the concept of Diagonal Yin and Yang was a division between Japan and France—two paths, two incomplete cultures.
-He often contemplated the duality between these extremes in his sculptural work, where he felt caught between the hammer (tool) and the anvil.
-He saw these two opposing yet coexisting forces influencing his art, identifying Japan as Yin and France as Yang.
+At the age of 70, Mizui conceptualized Diagonal Yin and Yang as a division between Japan and France—two paths, two incomplete cultures.
+He contemplated the duality between these extremes in his sculptural work, where he felt caught between the hammer and the anvil.
+He saw these two opposing yet coexisting forces influencing his art, identifying Japan as yin and France as yang.
 This interplay of contrasts reflected the dynamic relationship between the two cultures.

-Mizui described this dialogue as a continuous interaction between Yin and Yang, where opposition, answers, and mutual embrace emerge through his sculptural expression.
-For him, elements like rivers, houses, or feminine forms embodied Yin, while flowers, trees, animals, and patrons symbolized Yang.
-He constantly questioned the balance of these forces in his work, stating: “The response looks like a masked play between truth and falsehood.”
+Mizui described this dialogue as a continuous interaction between yin and yang, where opposition, answers, and mutual embrace emerge through his sculptural expression.
+For him, elements like rivers, houses, or feminine forms embodied yin, while flowers, trees, animals, and masculine forms symbolized yang.
+He constantly questioned the balance of these forces in his work, stating, "The response looks like a masked play between truth and falsehood."

-Mizui's friend, Tadao Takemoto, a writer on André Malraux and Nachi Falls, shared that Malraux once said: "Nachi Waterfall is the backbone of the Shintoism."
-This insight further deepened Mizui's connection to the dualities of nature and culture in his art.

 Diagonal Yin Yang is a series of 40 stone sculptures created in Japan for an exhibition at Gallery Tatuno Hiranomachi in Osaka in 1965.
 Following the exhibition, all the sculptures were transferred to France and displayed in the garden of Mizui's residence in Lacoste.
 In 2013, two of the statues were gifted as part of an exhibition held in Luxeuil-les-Bains.